Tito Larriva: Film career

 Larriva's first acting role was "Hammy" on The Pee-wee Herman Show in 1981.
-He has gone on to play notable supporting roles in big-budget films like Born in East L.A., Road House, Boys on the Side, Desperado, From Dusk Till Dawn and Once Upon a Time in Mexico.
+He has gone on to play notable supporting roles in big-budget films like Born in East L.A., Road House, Boys on the Side, Desperado, From Dusk till Dawn and Once Upon a Time in Mexico.
 He often works with his friend, director Robert Rodriguez.
 His latest appearance was a few seconds cameo in Rodríguez' Machete trailer in Grindhouse.
 He also appears in the actual, released movie.

 He also played the character Ramon in the film True Stories (1986).
-Larriva performed the Talking Heads song, "Radio Head", and played the organ in the "Puzzling Evidence" scene.
-The original soundtrack album, however, only featured the Talking Heads' cover of the song; Larriva's version, performed with Esteban "Steve" Jordan, was not released until sometime later.
+Larriva performed the Talking Heads song "Radio Head," and played the organ in the "Puzzling Evidence" scene.
+The original soundtrack album, however, only featured Talking Heads' cover of the song; Larriva's version, performed with Esteban "Steve" Jordan, was not released until sometime later.

 Apart from acting, Larriva has scored films including Dream with the Fishes, Tin Cup, and Mi Vida Loca.
 Larriva features on the soundtrack album to the 2000 film The Million Dollar Hotel, written by Bono and directed by Wim Wenders.
 Larriva performs as part of the MDH band (a composite band featuring members of U2) and sings a Spanish version of "Anarchy In The UK" by The Sex Pistols.